OKSANA AMADOR

 More

-MOLLY MARSH, Executive Assistant
+MOLLY MARSH, Senior Executive Operations Manager

 In her previous work helping San Franciscans identify pathways out of homelessness, she realized with each client how critical access to affordable housing is in the fight to end homelessness for our neighbors in the Bay Area and beyond.
 She hopes to bring her previous experience with the community, education in public policy and urban studies, and administrative expertise to advance NPH’s goals in the affordable housing Industry.